tdlam2310/systollic_array_4x4/README.md

 ### Functionality
 - Stores **16 PE outputs at once** when `save_into_memory` is asserted.
 - Uses `save_base_memory` as the starting address for the current 4×4 tile.
-- Supports reading back stored results using `addrO`.
+- Supports reading stored results using `addrO`.

 ---